 Hydrangea macrophylla 'Everlasting Amethyst'.
 Our favorite of the Everlasting series of hydrangeas.
 Very sturdy stems and foliage. produces large pink or violet-blue blooms mixed with green highlights.
 Flowers have good substance and age to reddish-pink with green highlights and eventually to lime green.
 Grows 2-3' tall and wide.

 Hydrangea macrophylla 'Forever Pink'.
 This is a compact growing hydrangea with nice shiny dark green foliage.
 Bright pink mophead flowers adorn the plant from early summer through fall.
 Mature size about 3' tall by 3' wide.

 Hydrangea macrophylla 'Hortensis Compacta'.
 A bit of a mystery in the industry.
-A plant that is remembered by many but very hard to find.
+A plant that is remembered by many but hard to find.
 More compact than the typical mophead with smaller flowers.
 Color varies from pink to purplish.
-A 10 year old plant here at the nursery is just under 4' tall and is covered with both pink and purple flowers each year.
-A very vigorous grower when young betraying its ultimate small stature.
-(Sold out Spring 2014).
+A 10 year old plant here at the nursery is just over 3' tall and is covered with both pink and purple flowers each year.
+Prone to leaf spot so best grown with good air circulation and not under overhead irrigation.

 Hydrangea macrophylla 'Masja'.
 A very reliable variety with nice deep green foliage and deep red or purple mophead blooms.
 One of our best performers.
 Grows to 4' tall.

 Hydrangea macrophylla 'Mathilda Gutges'.
 A favorite of our friends at Hydrangea Farm Nursery on Nantucket.
 A medium growing hydrangea that produces deep blue, ( in acid soils), mophead flowers.
 Does best in a sheltered spot with a bit of shade.
 A real blooming machine if it is properly sited.